akshat-max/pdsnd_github/README.md

 (c) The month and the day of the week
 Additionlly, the user can opt to leave out the month and day of the week filters.

-Prior to applying the filters (a) or (b), the user also has the option to see the raw data of the chosen city(five lines at a time)
+Prior to applying the filters (a) or (b), the user also has the option to see the raw data of the chosen city(five lines at a time), This is handled by aseprate function.

 After filtering, application of descriptive statistics yields information like:
 (1) Most time of tavel